ellmetha/django-machina/docs/settings.rst

 Default: ``255``

 The maximum number of characters that can be used in a member signature.
+A value of ``None`` means that there is no maximum length for member signatures.

 ``MACHINA_PROFILE_RECENT_POSTS_NUMBER``
 ---------------------------------------